 In folklore, the werewolf is a man (usually) who transforms into a wolf-like creature.
 Usually the transformation comes about after a bite or attack by another werewolf.

 The werewolf in The Grey is metaphorical rather than literal.
-There’s no gruesome physical transformation (in the style of An American Werewolf in London) or murderous rampage.
+There’s no gruesome physical transformation or murderous rampage.

 Instead, huntsman John Ottway is bitten by a wolf shortly after his plane crashes.
 The movie then follows his subtle transformation into a wolf-like man.
 Ottway even references this himself: “Maybe I’ll turn into a wolfman now.”

 He doesn’t actually become a merciless, four-legged killer.
 But he does learn to assert dominance over the rest of his ‘pack’, and to think and react like a wolf.